 The role of the lead author should be clear.

-The role of a passionate and enthusiastic lead author with the ability to engage a working group comprising members from a variety of backgrounds is essential to writing a CPI project.
+The role of a passionate and enthusiastic lead author with the ability to engage a working group comprising of members from a variety of backgrounds is essential to writing a CPI project.
 Working group members may include educationalists, multi-speciality, multi-professional healthcare staff and non-medical representatives including charities.
 The National Genomics Education team have accordingly written the CPI document: “CPI author role description”, which outlines expected roles and responsibilities of CPI project authors and is available via the National Genomics Education website.

 Visualisation of CPI projects should be easy.